GerHobbelt/owemdjee/README.md

     - [csync2](../csync2) -- a cluster synchronization tool.
 It can be used to keep files on multiple hosts in a cluster in sync.
 Csync2 can handle complex setups with much more than just 2 hosts, handle file deletions and can detect conflicts.

-- OCR: hOCR output format, other output format? (dedicated binary?)
+- **OCR: hOCR output format, other output formats? (dedicated binary?)**

     - [hocr-fileformat](./hocr-fileformat)
     - [hocr-spec](./hocr-spec)
     - [hocr-tools](./hocr-tools)

-- pattern recognition: "A.I." for cover pages, image/page *segmentation*, including abstract & summary demarcation, "figure" and "table" detection & extraction from documents, ...
+- **pattern recognition: "A.I." for cover pages, image/page *segmentation*, including abstract & summary demarcation, "figure" and "table" detection & extraction from documents, ...**

     - [dlib](./dlib) -- machine learning algorithms
         - [lapack](./lapack) -- [CBLAS](http://www.netlib.org/blas/) + [LAPACK](http://www.netlib.org/lapack/index.html) optimized linear algebra libs